No BS Czech: Dative Case

 Just practice using dative case here!

-Once you get used to it you won't even have to think about it.
+Once you get used to the pattern you won't even have to think about it.

 But if you do need it, here's a table of the dative noun endings: